antrea-io/antrea/docs/node-port-local.md

 This annotation indicates that port 8080 of the Pod can be reached through port 61002 of the Node with IP Address 10.10.10.10.

+NodePortLocal can only be used with Services of type `ClusterIP` or `LoadBalancer`.
+The `nodeportlocal.antrea.io` annotation has no effect for Services of type `NodePort` or `ExternalName`.
+The annotation also has no effect for Services with an empty or missing Selector.

 ### Usage pre Antrea v1.4

 Prior to the Antrea v1.4 minor release, the `nodePortLocal` option group in the